google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 * After being added, the app launches with a custom splash screen.
 * The color of the browser's address bar is customized.
 * The app is on HTTPS (a prerequisite for Add to Homescreen).

+### Always show the app install banner on mobile devices {: #bypass }

+When testing your app on real mobile devices, you may need to add and remove the app from your homescreen many times.
+Usually, Chrome requires a grace period to pass before showing the app install banner again.
+However, you can configure Chrome to always show the app install banner every time that you visit a page by doing the following:

+1. Open `chrome://flags/#bypass-app-banner-engagement-checks` on your mobile device.
+1. Enable the **Bypass user engagement checks** flag.

 ## More information